albayona/devekCodeTest/README.md

-Chat Application
+# Chat Application

 This is a real-time chat application hosted on an AWS S3 bucket for front-end deployment, with a FastAPI backend and a WebSocket server handling communication.

-Live Application
+## Live Application

-You can access the chat app here: Chat App
+You can access the chat app here: [Chat App](http://andresbayonadebek.s3-website.us-east-2.amazonaws.com/)

-Features
+## Features

-User Authentication: Sign up and log in securely using your email and password.
+- **User Authentication**: Sign up and log in securely using your email and password.

-Group Chat: Join existing groups and communicate in real-time.
+- **Group Chat**: Join existing groups and communicate in real-time.

-WebSocket Integration: Instant message updates with a Node.js WebSocket server.
+- **WebSocket Integration**: Instant message updates with a Node.js WebSocket server.

-AWS Hosting: The front-end is deployed using AWS S3 for static hosting.
+- **AWS Hosting**: The front-end is deployed using AWS S3 for static hosting.

-How to Use
+## How to Use

-Sign Up
+1. **Sign Up**

-Navigate to /signup
+   - Navigate to `/signup`

-Enter your name, email, and password to create an account.
+   - Enter your name, email, and password to create an account.

-Log In
+2. **Log In**

-Go to /login
+   - Go to `/login`

-Use your registered email and password to access the chat platform.
+   - Use your registered email and password to access the chat platform.

-Join a Group
+3. **Join a Group**

-Browse the available chat groups.
+   - Browse the available chat groups.

-Select a group to join the conversation.
+   - Select a group to join the conversation.

-Start Chatting
+4. **Start Chatting**

-Send and receive messages in real-time with other users in the group.
+   - Send and receive messages in real-time with other users in the group.

-Technology Stack
+## Technology Stack

-Front-end: React (deployed on AWS S3)
+- **Front-end**: React (deployed on AWS S3)

-Back-end: FastAPI (handles authentication and data management, deployed on Google Cloud)
+- **Back-end**: FastAPI (handles authentication and data management, deployed on Google Cloud)

-WebSocket Server: Node.js with Socket.IO (manages real-time messaging)
+- **WebSocket Server**: Node.js with Socket.IO (manages real-time messaging)

-Database: SQLAlchemy with a local SQLite database
+- **Database**: SQLAlchemy with a local SQLite database

-Authentication: JWT-based authentication for secure login
+- **Authentication**: JWT-based authentication for secure login

-Deployment Details
+## Deployment Details

-The front-end is built in devekCodeTest/Front-end/devek/build and deployed to AWS S3.
+- The front-end is built in `devekCodeTest/Front-end/devek/build` and deployed to AWS S3.

-The FastAPI backend is located in devekCodeTest/Back-end/AuthHistoryProject and deployed on Google Cloud.
+- The FastAPI backend is located in `devekCodeTest/Back-end/AuthHistoryProject` and deployed on Google Cloud.

-The WebSocket server is in devekCodeTest/Back-end/WebSocketsServer, runs with app.js as the entry point, and is implemented using Socket.IO.
+- The WebSocket server is in `devekCodeTest/Back-end/WebSocketsServer`, runs with `app.js` as the entry point, and is implemented using Socket.IO.

-Future Enhancements
+## Future Enhancements

-Private messaging
+- Private messaging

-User profile customization
+- User profile customization

-Notifications for new messages
+- Notifications for new messages

-Improved UI/UX design
+- Improved UI/UX design

-Contributing
+## Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit pull requests.

-Contact
+## Contact

 For any issues or support, please reach out to the project owner.